Jotis86/FridAI/README.md

 ### 3️⃣ Train Your Custom Model
 - Select your target variable and predictive features with a few clicks
 - Choose the appropriate problem type (classification or regression)
+- Access an ML Algorithm Cheatsheet to guide your model selection
 - Configure preprocessing steps tailored to your data characteristics
+- **Automatically balance imbalanced datasets with SMOTE technology**
+- **Validate models with cross-validation for robust performance metrics**
 - Select and customize the perfect algorithm for your specific use case
 - Train your model with a single click and monitor the process